tarwn/lessthandot-hugo/blogs/content/posts/2012-04-12-finding-exact-duplicate-indexes.md

 type: post
 date: 2012-04-12T17:14:00+00:00
 ID: 1596
 excerpt: 'This blog is not meant to be a comprehensive explanation of indexes.
 It is meant to help you determine if there are duplicate indexes within your database.
 There appears to be some debate regarding what is a duplicate index.
-This article defines an “&hellip;'
+This article defines an "&hellip;'
 url: /index.php/datamgmt/datadesign/finding-exact-duplicate-indexes/
 views:
   - 15294